SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 In the chart, there is directory [certs](./certs) contains the default certificate, private key (as PKCS8 format), and Java Keystore (JKS) to teach Java about secure connection (since we are using a non-standard CA) for your trial, local testing purpose.
 You can generate your own self-signed certificate put them in that default directory by using script [cert.sh](./certs/cert.sh) with adjust needed information.
 The certificate, private key, truststore are mounted to the components via `Secret`.

 There are multiple ways to configure your certificate, private key, truststore to the components.
-You can choose one of them or combine them together.
+You can choose one of them or combine them.

 - Use the default directory [certs](./certs).
 Rename your own files to be same as the default files and replace them.
 Give `--set tls.enabled=true` to enable secure communication.